Harburger TB: Other information

+In 2020, two of their B-Juniors women's football players, Elanur Turhan and Beyza Kara, were chosen for the Turkish national U-17 soccer team.

+Harburg also offers a football team for players with disabilities.

 Season results

-The club's football and gymnastic teams split in 1923-24.
+The club's football and gymnastic teams split in 1923–24.
 Soccer players from HTB formed MTV Harburg and soccer players who remained with HTB competed as "Schwarz-Weiss Harburg" and also played in the league.
-After 7 games, Schwarz-Weiss Harburg rejoined HTB.
+After seven games, Schwarz-Weiss Harburg rejoined HTB.
 HTB then rejoined the Norddeutschen Fubball-Verband and they merged with SV Harburg.